Syrian revolution: June–July 2011

 As the uprising progressed, opposition fighters became better equipped and more organized.
 Until September 2011, about two senior military or security officers defected to the opposition.
 Some analysts stated that these defections were signs of Assad's weakening inner circle.
+In the wake of increasing defections, soldiers who refused or neglected orders to shoot civilians were also killed.

-The first instance of armed insurrection occurred on 4 June 2011 in Jisr ash-Shugur, a city near the Turkish border in Idlib province.
-Angry protesters set fire to a building where security forces had fired on during a funeral demonstration.
+The first instance of armed insurrection occurred on 4 June 2011 in Jisr ash-Shugur, a city near the Turkish border in Idlib.
+Angry protestors set fire to a building where security forces had fired on during a funeral demonstration.
 Eight security officers died in the fire as demonstrators took control of a police station, seizing weapons.
-Clashes between protesters and security forces continued in the following days.
+Clashes between protestors and security forces continued in the following days.
 Some security officers defected after secret police and intelligence agents executed soldiers who refused to kill the civilians.
 On 6 June, Sunni militiamen and army defectors ambushed a group of security forces heading to the city which was met by a large government counterattack.
 Fearing a massacre, insurgents and defectors, along with 10,000 residents, fled across the Turkish border.

-In June and July 2011, protests continued as government forces expanded operations, repeatedly firing at protesters, employing tanks against demonstrations, and conducting arrests.
+In June and July 2011, protests continued as government forces expanded operations, repeatedly firing at protestors, employing tanks against demonstrations, and conducting arrests.
 The towns of Rastan and Talbiseh, and Maarat al-Numaan were besieged in early June.
 On 30 June, large protests erupted against the Assad government in Aleppo, Syria's largest city.
 On 3 July, Syrian tanks were deployed to Hama, two days after the city witnessed the largest demonstration against Bashar al-Assad.